A Survey of Reinforcement Learning For Economics: Bandits and Dynamic Pricing

 If $F$ is known (the seller knows that demand shocks are, say, normally distributed with known variance), the EMLP algorithm (Epoch-based Maximum Likelihood Pricing) achieves regret $O(d \log T)$ (Theorem 3).\footnote{EMLP runs in doubling epochs of length $\tau_k = 2^{k-1}$.
 At each epoch boundary, the seller fits a maximum likelihood estimate $\hat{\theta}_k$ using data from the previous epoch, then prices greedily at $p_t = J(x_t^\top \hat{\theta}_k)$ throughout the epoch, where $J(u) = \arg\max_v \, v[1 - F(v - u)]$ is the revenue-maximizing price function.
 The key technical insight is that the negative log-likelihood is strongly convex (Lemma 7 of \citet{Xu2021}), so MLE concentrates at rate $O(d / \tau_k)$.
 Since regret is quadratic in the parameter estimation error (Lemma 5) and there are $O(\log T)$ epochs, the total regret is $O(d \log T)$.} After 10,000 customers with $d = 5$ features, the revenue loss is roughly 50 customers' worth, an improvement over the $\sqrt{T} \approx 100$ customers' worth that Kleinberg's lower bound imposes without structural knowledge.

 If $F$ is unknown (even if only the variance of a Gaussian is unknown, with everything else known), the regret is at least $\Omega(\sqrt{T})$ (Theorem 12).\footnote{The lower bound constructs two noise variances $\sigma_1 = 1$ and $\sigma_2 = 1 - T^{-1/4}$.
 Any algorithm that performs well under both must spend $\Omega(\sqrt{T})$ revenue distinguishing the two cases.
-This extends the ``uninformative price'' phenomenon of \citet{Broder2012}: when the seller does not know $F$, there exist prices at which observed purchase behavior is nearly identical under different demand parameters.} The seller is back to the Kleinberg baseline, with no algorithm able to achieve sublinear improvement regardless of how many features are available.
+This extends the ``uninformative price'' phenomenon of \citet{Broder2012}: when the seller does not know $F$, there exist prices at which observed purchase behavior is nearly identical under different demand parameters.} The seller is back to the Kleinberg baseline: additional features alone do not buy logarithmic regret.

-The gap between $O(d \log T)$ and $\Omega(\sqrt{T})$ is super-polynomial in $T$, not merely a constant factor.
-When a modeler specifies a logit or probit demand model, the assumed noise distribution purchases a qualitative improvement in learning rate.
+For fixed $d$, the gap between $O(d \log T)$ and $\Omega(\sqrt{T})$ grows like $\sqrt{T}/\log T$.
+This is not a constant-factor tuning issue; it is a change in the learning rate.
+When a modeler specifies a logit or probit demand model, the assumed noise distribution can buy logarithmic regret.
 Semiparametric approaches that leave the error distribution unspecified pay a concrete cost, reverting from logarithmic to polynomial regret.\footnote{\citet{Tullii2024} establish the tightest known bound under minimal distributional assumptions: if the noise distribution (c.d.f.) is merely Lipschitz continuous, the minimax regret is $\Theta(T^{2/3})$, strictly between the $\log T$ rate with known $F$ and the $\sqrt{T}$ rate with unknown $F$. \citet{Fan2024} consider a semiparametric setting where the noise density is smooth and connect the pricing problem to the econometrics of semiparametric estimation.}